The Cock and the Jewel

 The Cock and the Jewel is a fable attributed to Aesop and is numbered 503 in the Perry Index.
 As a trope in literature, the fable is reminiscent of stories used in Zen such as the kōan.
 It presents, in effect, a riddle on relative values and is capable of different interpretations, depending on the point of view from which it is regarded.

-The Fable
+Fable to proverb

 In its most cogent, unelaborated form, the fable is very short.
 A cockerel seeking food finds instead a precious gemstone, recognises the worth it has for others, but rejects it as being of no practical use to himself.
 The rejection is generally shown in the form of a direct address by the cockerel to the gemstone, as in this modern English translation: "Ho!" said he, "a fine thing you are, no doubt, and, had your owner found you, great would his joy have been.
 But for me, give me a single grain of corn before all the jewels in the world."